Oulton, Suffolk: History

 The Anglo Saxon village of Dunestuna or Dunston, which is mentioned in the Domesday Book, is thought to have been within the current area of Oulton.
 Oulton first appeared as Olton and Oldton on maps from the late 16th-century.
 A manor called Houghton or Houton existed in the area in the later medieval period and the name of the current parish may well have developed from this.

 In September 2020, archaeologists announced the discovery in the parish of an Anglo-Saxon cemetery with 17 cremations and 191 burials dating back to the 7th century, comparable to the date of Sutton Hoo to the south.
 The graves contained the remains of men, women and children, as well as artefacts including small iron knives and silver pennies, wrist clasps, strings of amber and glass beads.
 According to Andrew Peachey, who carried out the excavations, the skeletons had mostly vanished because of the highly acidic soil.
-They, fortunately, were preserved as brittle shapes and "sand silhouettes" in the sand.
+They were preserved as brittle shapes and "sand silhouettes" in the sand.

 The neighbouring area of Oulton Broad was once part of the parish, but became its own parish in 1904.